mP1/walkingkooka-spreadsheet-server/README.md

 #### format

 - POST /api/spreadsheet/$spreadsheet-id/format
+  Support for the UI to format various value types using numerous pattern formats.

 #### label

 - DELETE /api/spreadsheet/$spreadsheet-id/label/$label-name
 - GET /api/spreadsheet/$spreadsheet-id/label/$label-name
-- POST /api/spreadsheet/$spreadsheet-id/label
+- POST /api/spreadsheet/$spreadsheet-id/label Used by the UI to create a new label to cell or cell-range
 - POST /api/spreadsheet/$spreadsheet-id/label/$label-name

 #### parse

 - GET /api/spreadsheet/$spreadsheet-id/parse
+  Support for the UI to parse text using numerous patterns into values.

 #### range